-- If you had an NCVPS class before in Canvas, and you changed your password, then that is the password that you will need to use.
+- If you had an NCVirtual class before in Canvas, and you changed your password, then that is the password that you will need to use.

-- If you still cannot log in, open a ticket with our Virtual Support Center at this link.
+- If you still cannot log in, open a ticket with our Virtual Support Center.
 Be sure to include your name, PowerSchool ID number, school, and course that you’re trying to log in to.

 - If your password has worked before, but you have forgotten it, use the “Forgot Password” feature on the Canvas login page.
 This will work if you have your correct email address identified in the course settings.

 - We will continue to enroll through our 10th day of class.
-Credit recovery and OCS will be open for a few weeks longer than that.
-See our calendar here.
+See the NCVirtual Calendar for details.

 - Courses that are “at capacity” are the most difficult to get in.
 We have no additional teaches for those courses, we can’t open additional sections, and the sections are at max size.
 Students already enrolled in the course would have to drop for a waitlisted student to get in.
-This list shows the courses that are at capacity.
+Visit our NCVirtual Course Capacity List for details.